Sakimori/matteo-the-prestige/README.md

 ### Player Commands:
 #### General Player Commands:
   - m;showplayer [name]
-    - Displays any name's stars, there's a limit of 70 characters, that should be *plenty*.
+    - Displays any name's stars, there's a limit of 70 characters which is the max which can be used on a team.
 Note: if you want to lookup a lot of different players you can do it at the source on onomancer instead of spamming this command a bunch and clogging up discord: https://onomancer.sibr.dev/reflect
   - m;idolize [name]
     - Records any name as your idol, mostly for fun.
   - m;showidol
     - Displays your idol's name and stars in a discord embed.
 #### Archetype Commands:
-- Archetypes are modifications that effect a player only on a specific team, they all have positives and negatives and are intended to help provide flavor to teams.
+- Archetypes are modifications that affect a player only on a specific team, they all have positives and negatives and are intended to help provide flavor to teams.
 A full list of archetypes can be found [here](https://github.com/Sakimori/matteo-the-prestige#archetypes) or with the m;archetypehelp command.
   - m;archetype [team name] [player name] [archetype name]
     - Assigns an archetype to a player on a team, put each part of the command on a seperate line in that order.
 You can either use the full name or the short name for this command, both will work.
   - m;archetypehelp ([archetype name])